 ROSEN, TRUSTED INVESTOR COUNSEL, Encourages Singularity Future Technology Ltd. f/k/a Sino-Global Shipping America Ltd. Investors with Losses to Secure Counsel Before Important Deadline in First Filed Securities Class Action Initiated by the Firm – SGLY

-/EIN News/ -- NEW YORK, Jan.
-12, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Singularity Future Technology Ltd. f/k/a Sino-Global Shipping America Ltd. (NASDAQ: SGLY) between February 12, 2021 and November 17, 2022, both dates inclusive (the “Class Period”), of the important February 7, 2023 lead plaintiff deadline in securities class action commenced by the Firm.
+NEW YORK, Jan.
+12, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Singularity Future Technology Ltd. f/k/a Sino-Global Shipping America Ltd. SGLY between February 12, 2021 and November 17, 2022, both dates inclusive (the "Class Period"), of the important February 7, 2023 lead plaintiff deadline in securities class action commenced by the Firm.

 SO WHAT: If you purchased Singularity securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.